bitbound/InstaTech_Client/README.md

 A screen sharing client (WPF and cross-platform) that runs on its accompanying ASP.NET server (see https://instatech.org for details).

 ### WPF Client + Windows Service (/InstaTech Client/)
-**Compatibility:** Windows 8.1 and 10.
+**Compatibility:** Windows 7, 8, and 10.

-The WPF version is a small, portable EXE for Windows 8.1 and 10.
+The WPF version is a small, portable EXE for Windows.
 It contains the Windows Service and can be used from the command line in the same way.

 **Switches**
    * -install = Installs (or updates) the service and begins accepting connections.
    * -uninstall = Uninstalls the service.

 ### Windows Service Client (/InstaTech_Service/)
-**Compatibility:** Windows 8.1 and 10.
+**Compatibility:** Windows 7, 8, and 10.

 A self-installing Windows service that will listen for connections and launch the client in the logged-on user's session.
 This is embedded in the WPF client.